-“Instant payments are becoming more and more popular as an option for hourly workers – getting paid immediately, or nearly immediately, after they’ve worked a shift,” said Ravi Dehar, head of growth at Homebase.
+“Instant payments are becoming more and more popular as an option for hourly workers – getting paid immediately, or nearly immediately, after they’ve worked a shift,” said Ravi Dehar, head of marketing for fintech company Plaid.

-“There are payroll companies that already operate in the cloud, and most likely that will only grow,” said Dehar.
-“Heading to a bank branch to run payroll will quickly become a thing of the past for most business owners, if it hasn’t already.”
+“There are payroll companies that already operate in the cloud, and most likely, that will only grow,” Dehar said.
+“Heading to a bank branch to run payroll will quickly become a thing of the past for most business owners if it hasn’t already.”

-There are many benefits of cloud computing, especially for small businesses with limited resources.
-Two advantages in particular are cost savings and flexibility, said Angelo Frisina, founder and CEO of Sunlight Media LLC.
+Cloud-based payroll processing offers many benefits, especially for small businesses with limited resources.
+Two advantages, in particular, are cost savings and flexibility, said Angelo Frisina, founder and CEO of Sunlight Media LLC.